 If you’re happy for us to go ahead, we can get the job underway today.
 How does that sound?

 The time frame is fairly tight on this project, so we’d like to start as soon as possible.
 Are you able to confirm?

 I’ve made time for this project for tomorrow and the day after, and can deliver it to you on Friday.
 Does that work for you?

 We’re fairly busy at the moment, but I’ve checked and we can fit it in OK.
 Would delivery on Monday be OK, or do you need it on Friday?

 We can give you a pdf of the final translation as well as a Word file if you like.
 Shall we do that?

 We’d love the opportunity to show you the quality of our translations on this project.
 Are you ready to give our company a try?

-We can get this under way now if you like, and you can send through the order number when it suits.
+We can get this under way now if you like, and you can send through the purchase order when it suits.